Peugeot e-5008 engines, drive and performance

 Electric motors

-Currently, Peugeot only offers two versions of the E-5008.
-The base model is powered by a 73kWh battery pack and a single 210hp electric motor on the front axle.
-It serves up a 0–62mph time of 9.7 seconds and a maximum electric range of 339 miles.
+Peugeot introduced the e-5008 with a single version, which is expected to remain the most popular.
+Powered by a 73kWh battery pack and a single 210hp electric motor on the front axle.
+It serves up a 0–62mph time of 9.7 seconds and a maximum electric range of 310 miles.

-If you need a bit more range, Peugeot will sell you an E-5008 with a 97kWh battery and a slightly more powerful 231hp electric motor.
+If you need a bit more range, Peugeot will sell you an e-5008 with a 97kWh battery and a 231hp electric motor.
 The extra battery capacity boosts the car’s official range to 414 miles – but the extra weight means its 0–62mph time is barely any faster at 9.6 seconds, despite the power increase.

 What’s it like to drive?